Life Should Cost Less

 The counter below the shelf is a great place to store any syrups that you may want to use too (the pumps for the syrups can be found here as well, in case you were wondering).

-Oh, don’t forget to subscribe to my email list (found here).
-Also, if you would like to learn how to follow along or really show your support for this blog, go here.
+• If you would like to learn how to really show your support to this site (at no cost to you), go here.

 P.S.
 You may want to browse my entire DIY section, there are years worth of fun projects there to get your creativity pumping.